davidmiller/repertoire/content/pages/glossary.md

 When improvising, one run through the structure of a song.

+{{ h2("Contrafact") }}

+A new melody played over existing chord changes from an previous song.
+For instance Anthropology and I Got Rhythm.

 {{ h2("Form") }}

 The structure of the song - frequently described with letters e.g. AABA, but also